mePernille/pernillehansen_s362050_portfolio1/README.md

 To run the simpleperf program you must invoke a server with -s and a client -c you can choose to run it with the default settings or you can choose some of your own.
 Flags that are implementet in the program:

     server options
     -s will start the server
     -b hold the server ip
     -p hold the server ip
-    -f specifies the format in which you want the result ti print
+    -f specifies the format in which you want the result to print

     clien options:
     -c will start the client